RSS Feed

 How to Overclock a CPU

-Overclocking is the process of making a computer component run at a higher speed than the manufacturer specified.
-The CPU is one of the components of the system that is commonly overclocked.
+The CPU is the component of the system that is most commonly overclocked.
 The CPU clock speed is the FSB product (Front Side Bus) speed and the CPU’s multiplier (sometimes called the clock ratio).

 CPU Clock Speed = FSB Speed * CPU Multiplier